ClementNerma/Rave/docs/cooking.md

 The same goes for the optimizer, which is ran using the `--optimize` flag ; it analyzes a given RVT and optimizes it by applying a bunch of optimization rules on it.
 For example, the `let i = 2; i += 3;` code will be reduced to `let i = 5;`, because it does exactly the same thing.

-Note that optimizing makes compilation slower, but increases greatly the program's execution speed.
+Note that optimizing makes compilation slower, but increases greatly the program's execution speed as well as the output program's size.

+We will use it when our program will be working fine, in order to improve its performances.

 ### The LLIC converter